 Select Sign up with New Relic.
 And you’ll be prompted to enter your New Relic User API Key.
 After you provide the API key, you’ll be signed up for CodeStream and connected to your New Relic account.

 4. Associate a repository with your APM service

 Open a repository in your IDE that corresponds to an APM service where you’d like to see code-level metrics.
-If the repository isn’t already associated with the APM service, you’ll get a message in the Observability section of CodeStream prompting you to select a New Relic entity and associate it to the repo.
+If the repository isn’t already associated with the APM service, you’ll get this message in the observability section of CodeStream prompting you to select a New Relic entity and associate it to the repo.